flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

     {--

-    **For the purposes of simulation** there are a couple methods to set your THS.
+    **For the purposes of simulation** there are a couple methods to set the value of THS described below.
 We plan on adding a better visual representation of the TOCG at later time since loadsheets are not available.

     See the [After Engine Start](engine-start-taxi.md#after-engine-start) section to find the appropriate trim value and to physically set your trim.